Rithvik09/Srivari-Calendar/README.md

 ## Setup

 - Need to install Eclipse IDE or any other IDE in your PC
 - Need to install Java FX
+- Download the app through Alexa Skills

 ## Usage

-You need to have the source code to run the program.
+Download the app into Alexa.

 ## Project Status
-Project is: _complete_
+Project is: _In Progess_

 ## Room for Improvement